 Founded in 1969, Curriculum Associates, LLC designs research-based print and online instructional materials, screens and assessments, and data management tools.
 The company’s products and outstanding customer service provide teachers and administrators with the resources necessary for teaching diverse student populations and fostering learning for all students.

-TEPSA, whose hallmark is educational leaders learning with and from each other, has served Texas school leaders since 1917.
-Member-owned and member-governed, TEPSA has more than 6,000 members who direct the activities of more than 3 million PreK-8 school children.
-Learn more at tepsa.org.
+TEPSA, whose hallmark is educational leaders learning with and from each other, has served Texas PK-8 school leaders since 1917.
+Member-owned and member-governed, TEPSA represents more than 6,000 members who direct the activities of more than 3 million PK-8 schoolchildren.